-This instructional programme is an annual programme run over two year's part time only.
+This instructional programme is an annual programme run over two year's part time.

-This programme will have a final intake of new students in 2018 and phased out in 2019.
+This programme will have a final intake of new students in 2018 (number permitting).
 Insufficient student numbers may result in the programme not being offered.

-2 years part-time only
+2 years part time